 How long with the bleeding last?

 Active bleeding may continue 4 - 5 hours; light bleeding may continue off and on for several days and is considered normal.
-It is recommended to bite firmly and continuously on gauze for 45 minutes to 1 hour without opening the mouth.
+It is recommended to bite firmly and continuously on gauze for 30 minutes without opening the mouth.

 Will I have any swelling?